jonbarnum/reading-notes/structure_web_pages.md

 Setting up the basic web page.

+Opening tag with explimation and DOCTYPE html.
+Opening/closing tag with html.
+Opening/closing tag with head.
-opening tag with explimation and DOCTYPE html opening/closing tag with html opening/closing tag with head then opening tag with meta charset=utf-8 then opening/closing tag with a title of work
+Then opening tag with meta charset=utf-8.
+Then opening/closing tag with a title of work.

 To add a header, inside the tag, place an h1 to h4.
 H1 will give the largest header.